Nazek-Altayeb/kush-library/README.md

     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
-    - It was also used on the send button in the Contact form inorder to add motion when mouse comes over the send button.
+    - It was also used on the send button in the Contact form inorder to add motion when mouse hover over the send button.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [GitHub:](https://github.com/)